Last updated on Jul 17, 2025

 A fully dressed woman walked out of the water.
 She barely gained the dry bank of the stream before she sat down and leaned against a mulberry tree.
 All day and all night she sat there, her head resting on the trunk in a position abandoned enough to crack the brim in her straw hat.
 Everything hurt but her lungs most of all.

 Beloved is full of striking imagery like this, but this scene is a particularly nuanced example.
-With the realization that she is Sethe’s lost daughter, the scene takes on even greater meaning — the water symbolizes not just Beloved’s rebirth, but the pain of it, invoking the trauma of her past.
+With the realization that she is Sethe’s lost daughter, the scene takes on even greater meaning.
+The water symbolizes not just Beloved’s rebirth, but also the pain of it, with her struggling lungs invoking the trauma of her past.

 To work meaningfully in a story, a symbol can’t just represent any idea.
-It also needs to relate to the story’s motifs and themes!
+It also needs to relate to the story’s overarching themes.

 Take the age-old symbols of light and darkness.
-If you were writing an epic battle between two sides, you might connect one side to light and the other to darkness to show who’s good and who’s bad — or you could swap them to subvert the trope.
-What you wouldn’t want to do is insert imagery of darkness and light in a story that has nothing to do with good and evil.
+If you were writing an epic battle between two sides, you might connect one side to light and the other to darkness to show who’s good and who’s bad.
+What you wouldn’t want to do is insert imagery of darkness vs light in a story that’s really more about moral grayness or ambiguity.
+Indeed, symbolism should help readers interpret the themes of the story — and while it shouldn’t spell things out too heavy-handedly, it shouldn’t be confusing either.

-Luckily for writers, once you know which theme(s) you want to tackle, suitable symbols should follow.
-And luckily for readers, writers almost never include random symbols that don’t relate to their work’s themes!
+Luckily for writers, once you know which idea(s) you want to tackle, suitable symbols should follow.
+And luckily for readers, writers almost never include random symbols that don’t relate to their work’s themes.
+So one near-foolproof way to interpret symbols is to simply think about what message the story is trying to deliver, and then look at how the author is doing that.

 If you recognize a symbol, even if you’re not sure how to decipher it, you can trust that it’s important — as in the example below.